-What we find attractive is largely based on symmetry.
+What humans find attractive is largely based on symmetry.
 The more symmetrical a face is, the more appealing it appears to others.
 But there’s not much we can do, short of surgery, to change the symmetry of our faces.
 There are ways to mitigate our asymmetries, however.
 You may have heard a woman in your life talk about getting a haircut that flatters her particular face shape.
-While dude haircuts don’t come in enough varieties to have the same effect, there is another way guys can balance out their faces: hats.
+While dude’s haircuts don’t come in enough varieties to have the same effect, there is another way guys can balance out their faces: hats.
 All hats make a man look more dapper.
-But picking a hat that is right for your face shape will increase your attractiveness and give you an ever sharper appearance.
+But picking a hat that is right for your face shape will increase your attractiveness and give you a sharper appearance.
 If you’ve been inspired to bring back the hat, but weren’t sure what kind of hat to get, this guide will help you pick the right hat for your ugly mug.

-Anatomy of a hat
+Anatomy of a Hat

 Before we get started, let’s do a quick rundown of some of the terms we’ll be using to fit a hat to your mug.

 “Taper” describes how narrow the top of the crown is compared to the bottom.

 Now let’s match a hat to that ugly mug of yours:

 Short, Full Face

 A round face tends to look short, so you want a hat that will give you a little height.